pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/webhooks.md

 When creating a webhook, you can choose between the generic JSON webhook payload or `slack` formatted events.

-### Slack-formatted Webhooks
+### Slack Webhooks

-Slack-formatted webhooks allow you to seamlessly integrate notifications about your Pulumi stacks and organizations into your Slack workspace by simply providing a [Slack incoming webhook URL](https://api.slack.com/messaging/webhooks) and optionally choosing which events you want delivered using [event filters](#event-filtering).
+Slack Webhooks allow you to seamlessly integrate notifications about your Pulumi stacks and organizations into your Slack workspace by simply providing a [Slack incoming webhook URL](https://api.slack.com/messaging/webhooks) and optionally choosing which events you want delivered using [event filters](#event-filtering).